Purdue-CSUSB/CS-190-F2016/tutorials/ides/android.md

 # Getting Started With Android Studio
 Copyright 2015 Joseph Khawly

-Android Studio is an IDE for Android development created by Google themselves.
-It's based on the Java IDE IntelliJ IDEA, so if you've used that before then many of the features of Android Studio will be familiar to you.

-## TODO
-- Add screenshots
-- Maybe use numbered steps
+This tutorial will teach you the basics of Android Studio.
+After this, you'll have a better understanding of how this IDE works and will be able to effectively use it for your Android project in CS 180.

 ## Table of contents
 - Installation and setup